Find the Cheapest Insurance Quotes in Your Area

 - Best Car Insurance Companies in PA

-In order to determine which companies had the cheapest car insurance rates in Pennsylvania, we researched quotes for four sample drivers across 21 carriers in the 10 most populated cities in the state.
-Based on this benchmark, here are the five providers with the best auto insurance quotes: Erie, Harleysville, Atlantic States, Amica, and Donegal Mutual.
+In order to determine which companies had the cheapest car insurance rates in Pennsylvania, we researched quotes for a sample driver across 23 carriers in 57 cities in the state.
+Based on this benchmark, here are the five providers with the best auto insurance quotes: General Casualty, Erie, Harleysville, Atlantic States, and Auto Owners.

 Find the Cheapest Auto Insurance Quotes in Your Area

-The average annual rates for the four drivers, a single 30 year old man and a single 65 year old man, as well as two married couples, one 30 year-old and the other 65 year-old, served as the benchmark we used to compare the providers against each other.
+The average annual rates were based off a single 30 year old man who served as the benchmark we used to compare the providers against each other.
 Your actual quotes will differ based on your own driving background and need for coverage.

 The Most Expensive Auto Insurance Companies in Pennsylvania

-On the other hand, Safe Auto, Sentry, and Motorists Mutual ranked with the highest overall average annual rates for our two single and two married couple drivers.
-They quoted our profiled drivers $1,060 per year onaverage for a policy with 25/50/25 limits.
-In context, that's about 82% more expensive than the 21-company composite of $585 for the same group of motorists in PA.
+On the other hand, Sentry, Safe Auto and American Independent ranked with the highest overall average annual rates for our benchmark driver.
+They quoted our profiled drivers $2,721 per year on average for coverage.
+In context, that's about 66% more expensive than the 23-company composite of $1,644 for the same group of motorists in PA.
 For the full list, the table below ranks those insurance companies from those with the best auto insurance rates to the most expensive ones.

 Which companies have the best rates in your hometown for insuring a car?
 We were able to parse our Pennsylvania data by city and town to identify at a more hyperlocal level who the three cheapest insurers were.
-Philly, Levittown, and Bethlehem ranked as the three most expensive places to insure a car based on our benchmark profiles, but drivers living here can still knock off hundreds of dollars from their annual car insurance costs by comparing quotes.
-As the table below shows, Erie usually ranked with the lowest rates for our sample drivers, but take a look as well at the 2nd and 3rd for inclusion in your shortlist of companies for cheap auto insurance quotes.
-Bear in mind that your quotes will differ; these composite rates are based on two individual drivers with great driving records and good credit scores.
+Coatesville, Levittown, and Philly ranked as the three most expensive places to insure a car based on our benchmark profiles, but drivers living here can still knock off hundreds of dollars from their annual car insurance costs by comparing quotes.
+As the table below shows, Lebanon ranked with the lowest rates for our sample drivers, but take a look as well at the 2nd and 3rd for inclusion in your shortlist of companies for cheap auto insurance quotes.
+Bear in mind that your quotes will differ; these composite rates are based on our benchmark driver with a clean driving record and good credit score.

-Philly earns the distinction of having the most expensive auto insurance in the state by a long shot.
-Annual rates here can run about $1,081 when you get a basic insurance policy, which is nearly 2x the cost of the statewide average.
+Philly earns the distinction of having one of the most expensive auto insurance in the state.
+Annual rates here can run about $2,093 when you get a basic insurance policy, which is nearly 1.3x the cost of the statewide average.
 Residents may find living in the City of Brotherly Love to be well worth it, however, with sports franchises such as the 76ers, Eagles, or Phillies.
 History buffs will know that Philadelphia is home to Valley Forge, Independence Hall, and the Liberty Bell, among others.

-If you're looking for cheap car insurance in Philadelphia, then be sure to include Erie, State Farm, and Mutual Benefit Group in your search, as these had the three lowest quotes in our study.
-On average, annual rates for our sample drivers' basic policies were $513 a year, which made them $568 or 53% cheaper compared to the citywide average.
-Rates for a single 30 year old man driving in Philly are some of the highest in the state – Safe Auto quoted for $3,276 a year – but getting car insurance quotes from the three cheapest insurers create more breathing room.
-Throw The Hartford and Harleysville onto the list as well - they're the next two lowest cost insurers in Philly.
-They average $700 per year, or 35% less versus what the typical insurer in Philly would charge our sample motorists.
+If you're looking for cheap car insurance in Philadelphia, then be sure to include Erie, General Casualty, and Harleysville in your search, as these had the three lowest quotes in our study.
+On average, annual rates for our sample driver's full coverage were $1,292 a year, which made them $801 or 38% cheaper compared to the citywide average.
+Throw State Farm and Mutual Benefit Group onto the list as well - they're the next two lowest cost insurers in Philly.
+They average $1,530 per year, or 27% less versus what the typical insurer in Philly would charge our sample motorists.

 As drivers in Pittsburgh may know, the city was once home to the longest artificially ventilated tunnel for road traffic: the Liberty Tunnel.
-Today's motorists traveling through the Liberty Tubes, however, may not be aware that auto insurance rates in the Steel City were the 2nd highest in PA at $61 per month or $728 annually.
-Atlantic States’s rates were the cheapest in Pittsburgh on average at $225 a year for our four benchmark drivers' basic coverage, which makes the company about 54% cheaper for this demographic compared to the rest of the city.
-Close behind was Harleysville, which ranked as the second cheapest ($279), as well as Chubb ($288).
-The three most affordable companies had a composite rate that was 47% lower versus the Steel City average.
-That translates into an average of $230 back in our sample consumers' wallets every year, so we recommend that consumers include Atlantic States, Harleyville, and Chubb in their search for the cheapest car insurance rates.
-Additionally, if you are past 65 years-old, we would also include Auto-Owners for more savings – our senior benchmark drivers found quotes at around $264 a year!
+Today's motorists traveling through the Liberty Tubes, however, may not be aware that auto insurance rates in the Steel City were close to average with the rest of the state at $140 per month or $1,681 annually.
+General Casualty's rates were the cheapest in Pittsburgh on average at $912 a year for our benchmark driver's full coverage, which makes the company about 46% cheaper for this demographic compared to the rest of the city.
+Close behind was Erie, which ranked as the second cheapest ($1,008), as well as Atlantic States ($1,044).
+The three most affordable companies had a composite rate that was 42% lower versus the Steel City average.
+That translates into an average of $693 back in our sample consumers' wallets every year, so we recommend that consumers include these three companies in their search for the cheapest car insurance rates.

 Fun fact related to cars about Allentown: a former chairman of Chrysler, Lee Iacocca, attended William Allen High School here.
-Allentown finished with the 7th highest overall costs with average annual rates for our profiled drivers of $523 (for the lowest coverage limits available).
-If you're looking for the cheapest rates in Allentown, Harleysville at $22 per month edged out Atlantic States by 25 cents a month.
-Erie rounded off the companies in Allentown with the top three affordable rates.
-The composite annual premium of these three providers was $274 a year, which was $249 or 48% less versus what the typical insurer charged our benchmark drivers in Allentown.
-Donegal Mutual (the parent company of Atlantic States insurance) and Amica rounded out the top five best rates.
+Allentown finished a little above average in terms of costs with average annual rates for our profiled driver at $1,662 (for full coverage).
+If you're looking for the cheapest rates in Allentown, Erie and General Casualty tied at at $79 per month outranked Harleysville by $13 per month.
+The composite annual premium of these three providers was $1,000 a year, which was $662 or 40% less versus what the typical insurer charged our benchmark drivers in Allentown.
+Atlantic States and Auto Owners rounded out the top five best rates.

-Erie ranks as the 4th most expensive city for car insurance out of the 10 cities we surveyed.
-However, at $543 per year, it still cost our sample drivers 7% less to insure their vehicles here compared to the typical city in Pennsylvania.
-Based on our data, cheap auto insurance in Erie could be found at Atlantic States, Auto-Owners, and Erie.
-Motorists would also do well to include Harleysville Insurance and Donegal Mutual when getting quotes for car insurance, as these two companies rounded out the five providers with the best rates in Erie.
-The third cheapest company, Erie, is especially fitting and poetic, as the carrier shares the same name as the town, and is headquartered within the city at 100 Erie Insurance Place.
-Average rates for our driver benchmarks averaged $294 a year for coverage a bit above PA minimums, which, when compared to the citywide average of $585, represents a discount of 50% and savings of $291.
-Single motorists living in Erie should also consider Chubb, which provide one of the 5 lowest quotes our single male sample driver received.
+Erie ranks below average for all the cities we surveyed.
+At $1,599 per year, it cost our sample drivers 3% less to insure their vehicles here compared to the typical city in Pennsylvania.
+Based on our data, cheap auto insurance in Erie could be found at General Casualty, Erie, and Harleysville.
+Motorists would also do well to include Atlantic States and Auto Owners when getting quotes for car insurance, as these two companies rounded out the five providers with the best rates in Erie.
+The second cheapest company, Erie, is especially fitting and poetic, as the carrier shares the same name as the town, and is headquartered within the city at 100 Erie Insurance Place.
+Average rates for our driver benchmarks averaged $1,042 a year for coverage which, when compared to the citywide average of $1,599, represents a discount of 35% and savings of $557.

-Reading is one of the most affordable cities on our list of PA cities for auto owners, averaging $484 a year for basic coverage for our four profiles.
-For even more low-cost auto insurance quotes in Reading, PA, we recommend that drivers in the area consider Atlantic States, Harleysville, Erie, Donegal Mutual, and Amical in their research for the cheapest rates.
-These were the five providers with the best rates overall for our sample motorists, and on average cost $275 less a year - a discount of 43% - compared to what the typical insurer would charge in Reading.
-Rates at Atlantic States, a local insurance company headquartered in Pennsylvania, ranked as the most affordable in Reading.
-Our married couples saw annual premiums of $222 to insure their Toyota, which represented a 54% reduction versus his citywide average.
+Reading is one of the most expensive cities on our list of PA cities for auto owners, averaging $2,033 a year for full coverage of our driver.
+For low-cost auto insurance quotes in Reading, PA, we recommend that drivers in the area consider Erie, General Casualty, The Hartford, Harleysville, and State Farm in their research for the cheapest rates.
+These were the five providers with the best rates overall for our sample motorists, and on average cost $699 less a year - a discount of 34% - compared to what the typical insurer would charge in Reading.

 One way to determine the best companies in Pennsylvania for auto insurance is by reviewing complaint index numbers.
 These numbers measure the share of complaints a company gets compared to its share of premiums in the market.
 A company with an index number of 1, such as Progressive, is right around the average for the state.
 Any company with a number below 1 is performing better than average compared to other insurers.